matfantinel/github-card/readme.md

 # GitHub User Card

 This is a simple project that displays a business-card-like web component with your GitHub information.
+It uses the official GitHub API to fetch data and all the information is public.

 It uses StencilJS as a compiler and produces a simple JS file that can then be imported in your project.